klok0693/demo/documentation/build_and_execution.md

 This separation allows:
 - Controlled JVM restarts for GUI tests
 - Isolation of application lifecycle per test
-- Reliable execution of JavaFX-based scenarios
+- Reliable execution of based scenarios

 #### 🔒 JVM Isolation

-All tests are executed in **separate JVM instances**, enforced by Maven configuration (forkCount / reuseForks=false).
+All GUI tests are executed in **separate JVM instances**, enforced by Maven configuration (forkCount / reuseForks=false).

 This is especially important for:
-- JavaFX application lifecycle correctness
+- Application lifecycle correctness
 - GUI and functional tests that require clean startup and shutdown
 - Preventing shared static or platform state from leaking between tests